Tina Huesing, PhD, President (term to 2027), Germany/USA

 She is delighted to be the torchbearer for the next generation of ICUUW leaders, following in the footsteps of the remarkable women that started this worthy organization.

-Erika Orbán, Director (term 2025), Hungary
+Erika Orbán, Director (term to 2028), Hungary

-After moving to Budapest, she's working for an institute supporting the Hungarian minorities within the Carpathian basin, outside of Hungary (Research Institute for National Strategy).
+Since moving to Budapest, she's been working for an institute supporting the Hungarian minorities within the Carpathian basin, outside of Hungary (Research Institute for National Strategy).
 She's a dedicated mental health counselor, working with individual clients and teaching related courses (healing conversations, case studies, and mental health projects) at Károli Gáspár Reformed University.
 Erika is an active member of the largest Unitarian Church in Budapest, being a member of the board of trustees, too.
 It is a great joy for her to give sermons, by substituting for her colleagues every once in a while.
-She participated actively in the first, third, and fourth Convo.
+She participated actively in the first, third, and fourth ICUUW Convocations.

 ICUUW Staff